Ali-Mikael/Pen-testing/h2-dora.md

 ## Option 2
 Another option is to create _complete isolation_, without the need to toggle host networking.

-We achieve this by creating an `xml` file storing our configuration, and applying it using `virsh`:
+We achieve this by creating an `xml` file storing our configuration and applying it using `virsh`:
 ```bash
 $ nvim isolated.xml
 ```